Last updated on 1 April 2019

 Ventura Centrale – combining old and new

-The formerly abandoned 9 spaces of the Magazzini Raccordati in via Ferrante Aporti, once home to important local warehouses, provide visitors with a visually evocative experience.
+The once abandoned 11 spaces of the Magazzini Raccordati in via Ferrante Aporti, formerly home to important local warehouses, provide visitors with a visually evocative experience.
 Under the rough tracks and characteristic vaults of the Milan’s Stazione Centrale creativity – a specific focus on design from the Netherlands and Belgium – takes centre stage featuring an eclectic mix of contemporary design by showcasing both emerging as well as established brands.
-Projects in the area are curated and powered by the international desigh organisation Ventura together with local association Centrale District, spread over the core areas of Centrale Railway Station and the nearby area of Repubblica.
+Projects in the area are curated and powered by the international design organisation Ventura together with local association Centrale District, spread over the core areas of Centrale Railway Station and the nearby area of Repubblica.

 Ventura Centrale: M2 (green line) and M3 (yellow line) Centrale F.S. and M3 (yellow line) Repubblica.